A Consumer's Guide to Automotive Repair in California

 When the repair job is finished, the shop will give you an invoice, which must include the following:

-- The shop’s name, address, and auto repair dealer registration (ARD) number
+- The shop's name, address, and automotive repair dealer (ARD) registration number

 - All work performed, including any work done under warranty at no charge